goss-org/goss/docs/manual.md

     # required attributes
     enabled: true
     running: true
+    # Optional attributes - Alpine systems
+    runlevel: default
+    # Optional attributes
     skip: false
 ```

+`runlevel` will default to `sysinit` if omitted.

 **NOTE:** this will **not** automatically check if the process is alive, it will check the status from `systemd`/`upstart`/`init`.